FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/02FieldEncoding.md

 ### General

 A field is a unit of data contained by a FIX message.
-Every field has the following aspects: semantic data type, encoding, and metadata.
-They will be specified in more detail in the sections on data type encoding and message schema but are introduced here as an overview.
+Every field has the following aspects: semantic datatype, encoding, and metadata.
+They will be specified in more detail in the sections on datatype encoding and message schema but are introduced here as an overview.

-### Semantic data type
+### Semantic datatype

-The FIX semantic data type of a field tells a data domain interpreted at the application layer, for example, whether it is numeric or character data, or whether it represents a time or price.
-Simple Binary Encoding represents most of the semantic data types that FIX protocol has defined across all encodings.
-In field specifications, FIX data type is declared with attribute `semanticType`.
+The FIX semantic datatype of a field tells a data domain interpreted at the application layer, for example, whether it is numeric or character data, or whether it represents a time or price.
+Simple Binary Encoding represents all of the semantic datatypes that FIX protocol has defined across all encodings.
+In message specifications, FIX datatype is declared with attribute `semanticType`.

 See the section [*Data type summary*](#data-type-summary) below for a listing of FIX types with the usual mapping to SBE encodings.
 Implementations should not restrict a semantic type to a specific encoding.
 Message designers may wish to imply a conversion or specialized interpretation at the application layer.